 The final truth about COVID-19 vaccine safety

 In the end, the most important message about the COVID-19 vaccines is this: they’re safe, effective and still important.
-By getting the recommended COVID-19 vaccine doses, you’ll have the best protection against the most common COVID-19 variants.
+By getting an updated vaccine when it becomes available, you’ll have the best protection against the COVID-19 variants that are currently most common.

 While it’s possible to get breakthrough COVID-19 after being vaccinated, getting the COVID-19 vaccine greatly reduces your chance of getting seriously ill.
 Plus, some research shows that people who are vaccinated are less likely to have long-haul COVID-19 symptoms.